stefangeneralao/digital-star-gazing/README.md

-Contribution to an art project called The Tripp-sitter.
+Contribution to an art project called The Trip-sitter.